 The IRB at St. Cloud State University consists of the IRB chair, IRB administrator (currently a MSUAASF member), one faculty representative from psychology, one faculty representative from sociology, at least two other faculty representatives, and one community-at-large representative.
 Appointments to the IRB are made by the Institutional Official.

 All IRB members remain an active member of the committee by fulfilling quorum requirements through meeting attendance or providing guidance/proxy voting information prior to scheduled meetings.
 Failure to remain active through attendance or proxy will result in resignation from the IRB.

 To conduct official IRB business a meeting cannot proceed without a quorum, which is one more than half the total committee membership.
 At least one non-scientific member is needed for a quorum.
 Members may provide guidance and vote electronically or attend meetings via teleconferencing.
 Alternate members may substitute for IRB members who are unable to attend a meeting.
 Alternates may vote for an identified primary member in the primary member’s absence.

-Current projects will be kept on file within the Office of Sponsored Programs.
+Current projects will be kept on file within the Office of Research and Sponsored Programs.
 Exempt projects may be securely stored electronically when deemed exempt.
-Closed projects may be securely stored in electronic archives when reported closed.
+Closed projects may be securely stored in electronic archives when closed.
 Paper and electronic records remain accessible for inspection and copying by authorized representatives of the department or funding agency at reasonable times, in a reasonable manner, and retained for at least three years as required by 45 CFR 46.115(b).